Datadog for Serverless: End-to-end visibility for modern applications

 Logs: Errors, duration, memory usage

 Lambda logs are extremely valuable for debugging, as they provide detailed error reporting and low-level details for each invocation.
 Logs capture data such as the execution time for a particular invocation, the billed duration, and the actual memory usage as compared to the memory allocated to the Lambda function.
 Because you pay for allocated resources rather than actual usage, these memory statistics can help you identify overprovisioned functions so you can balance Lambda performance with costs.
 Similarly, you can identify Lambda functions that are underprovisioned, and assign more memory to those functions to improve their performance.
-These memory statistics are available at full granularity in the Lambda logs, and are also aggregated automatically for each Lambda function in the Cloud Functions view.
+These memory statistics are available at full granularity in the Lambda logs, and are also aggregated automatically for each Lambda function in the Serverless view.